 Going to a medical appointment can be stressful for children and their caregivers.
 The information below will help you understand what to expect during your child’s initial visit to the Meyer Center.
+If your child is currently on our waiting list, we highly recommend that caregivers also attend our Waitlist Informational Workshop prior to their child being seen.
+CLICK HERE to detailed information on this workshop and how to sign up to attend.

 Expectations for the Initial Visit